michaelbarton/bioinformatics-zen/content/markup/data/longform/decomplected-bioinformatics-experiments.markdown

 [1]: /post/organised-bioinformatics-experiments/

-#### Maintanence and reproducibility
+#### Reproducibility and Organisation

-Wet lab scientists have to track all of their experiments in a lab notebook.
-The reasons for this are so that there is a record what they've done in their research which should allow someone else to reproduce their experiments.
-This someone may include is usually themselves when they need to repeat or update an experiment days, months, years later.
+Wet lab scientists track all of their experiments in a lab notebook.
+This produces a record of the steps taken in their research and should allow someone else to reproduce their experiments.
+This someone may include themselves when they need to repeat or update an experiment days, months, years later.

-The problems I have found in my own research are an *in silico* equivalent of a laboratory notebook.
+The problems I have found in my own research are is there is no simple *in silico* analogy to laboratory notebook.
 How do I effectively reproduce my research from a set of scripts I may not have looked at for a month?
 How do I organise all my script, data, and output figures in the project?
-What are I think this boils down to in computational research is two problems:
+I think these questions distill into two problems:

-  * **Reproduciblity**
-    The steps in research project often involve mapping input data into different formats, run analyses on these data, then generate output figures.
-The problem of reporducibility comes because the input of downstream scripts is dependent on the output of previous scripts.
-Each step must be run correctly in order to regenerate the results.
-This is fragile and can lead to errors if steps are not correctly called.
+  * **Reproduciblity**: The steps in research project often map input data into a tractable format, run analyses on these data, then generate a set of output figures.
+The difficulty creating a reproducible is that all the scripts used to run the analysis must be correctly run in order.

-  * **Maintainability**:
+    Furthermore if an earlier step is changed all downstream steps must be rerun.
+This process is fragile and can lead to errors if steps are not correctly called.

-    Research projects which start with an inkling of idea can rapidly grow into large numbers of scripts.
-How can large numbers of related files be organised in a project?
-How should input and output data be labelled and organised?
-How should scripts be named?
-Given the fragile nature of these workflow outlined about how can the scripts be easilty changed and updated
+  * **Organisation**: Research projects which start with an inkling of idea can rapidly grow into large numbers of scripts.
+How can these large numbers of related files be organised in a project?
+How should data, figures and images be label?
+The problem of organisation comes from trying to solve these issues so that a project can be returned to in several months and it's purpose understood with a quick review.
-    to modify the steps without extensive rework?

 #### Complected bioinformatics experiments

-In my ['Organised Bioinformatics Experiments' post] I tried to address these problems ...

-  BACKGROUND:
-    - Make is dry lab equivalent of lab book.
-    - make is lab book, but also something that can be used to reproduce the entire output.
-    - rich hicky talk

-PROBLEM:
-  - The problem is complexity.
-  - Computational experiments are hard to reproduce and hard to maintain.
-  - The complexity makes it hard to maintain and update the project as it grows.
-  - Writing this code is too heavy-weight too.

-CONSTRAINTS:
-  - Solution needs to be simple to write
-  - Simple to maintain
-  - Language agnostic for everyone to use it
-  - Be able to deal with very large datasets

-SOLUTION:
-  - make + coreutils
+In my previous ['Organised Bioinformatics Experiments' post][1] I tried to address these problems using a systematic approach.
+Concretely I specified that all data should be entered into a database at the start of project.
+This data should is made available to analysis in the project using predefined methods in Ruby ORM classes.
+Finally each step in the analysis is defined within rake tasks (a make-like tool for Ruby) in project subdirectories, a master rakefile then requires each of the subdirectory rake files.
+You can find [an example project][2] organised this way on github.

+[2]: ADD EXAMPLE PROJECT URL

+I believe this approach satisfies both of the requirements I outlined above.
+Firstly the analysis steps are strictly organised into Rake files.
+This makes the project reproducible as Rake takes care of calling any downstream steps when there is an upstream change in the workflow.
+Second project is well organised as the data is kept in the database, access to the data is allowed through Ruby ORM classes, and all analysis steps are in the Rake files.
+So what is the problem?

+I think that there is a third requirement for creating a computational pipelines and that is *simplicity*.
+Organising computational analysis this way adds a lot of complexity to the project.
+Three examples:

+  * **Tied to a programming language**.
+Everything must be writen in Ruby, this makes it harder to include different languages.
+The solution to this is to shell out to second script containing the data.
+Maintaing different shell scripts this way immediately adds complexity because all the analysis steps are no only maintained in the Rake files.

+  * **Database**.
+Using SQL in conjuction with a databases can make certain types of operations much easier and faster than parsing a flatfile with a script.
+However using a database for all types of data adds complexity because of the extra layer of code required to manipulate the data.
+    Furthermore the data is effectively hidden.
+To see and get a feel for the data you're using you have to use a database viewer, which again is more complexity.

+  * **Mutable project state**.
+Updating files or the database over different project steps adds a layer of mutability to a project.
+What state is the project in at any given time?
+For instance if you take more than one pass over a database table you have to keep track of that table somehow, which is adding more complexity.

+The example I outlined above here I think are the result of example of choosing easier over simpler.
+Using Rakefiles makes it easy to call `rake` in the project root to run all analyses from the beginning.
+This satisfies the *reproducibility* requirement, this however adds complexity.
+This complexity manifest as the project becoming increasing hard to maintain and manage as it grows.
+Have you ever had a feeling a resistance when you're required to change or update an aspect of an *in-silico* analysis?
+This is the complexity of a project making it harder and harder to do this.
+This is why computational workflows have an additional requirement:

+  * **Simplicity**: Computational analysis pipelines should be simple to maintain.
+This simplicity should make it trivial to add, update, or remove steps in the workflow.

+A greal deal of the inspiration for this post comes from [a talk given by Rich Hickey][3], the inventor of the Clojure programming language.
+One of the points of his talk is that we should prefer simple over easy, as repeatedly choosing easy can lead to increasing amount of complexity in a project.
+Rich uses the term "complecting" to describe braiding more and more software into the project to increase the complexity.
+The term I use here "Decomplected Bioinformatics Experiments" is therefore a nod to this.

+[3]: LINK TO RICH'S TALK

+#### Decomplected Bioinformatics Experiments

+The workflow I use now is centred around Makefiles, coreutil functions, language agnositic functions, immutable data, and project modularistation.

+DATABASES

+Only one analysis step is allowed to create the database.
+The data is effectively immutable after this.

+MAKE

   ADVANTAGES:
+    - move from organisation to simplicity
+    - decomplect => don't make projects easier, make them simpler
+    - use very simple flat file formats as the API
+    - must be simple otherwise it becomes hard to remember their purpose
+    - parrallelisation
+    - API is the data - functional programming approach
     - thoroughly tested and used software
     - update only uncompleted steps
     - simple parallelisation
     - fast
-  - based on the shell
+    - easy access to the powerful UNIX shell

   TRADEOFFS:
     - Timestamp based
     - somewhat ugly syntax difficult
     - possible to get into depdency problems
-  - unix-based

-WRITEUP:

-  PROBLEMS WITH PREVIOUS POST:
-    - too complicated, language specific
-    - too many things braided together
-    - makes things easier, but not simpler
-    - too hard to maintain, too co-dependent
+FUNCTIONAL APPROACH
+    - line based input output files
+    - allows you to use any tools, ruby, clojure, coreutils
+    - much, much easier to swap out components => biopieces
+    - data is the api
     - don't using scripts, use bin files as essentially transforming functions that can be mapped using make
     - scripts are still bad and add complexity
     - the only thing `doing things` is the Makefile

-  MAKE:
-    - move from organisation to simplicity
-    - decomplect => don't make projects easier, make them simpler
-    - use very simple flat file formats as the API
-    - must be simple otherwise it becomes hard to remember their purpose
     - simple flat files can also be manipulated using coreutils which are fast and easily parallelisable
-    - parrallelisation
-    - line based input output files
-    - API is the data - functional programming approach
-    - allows you to use any tools, ruby, clojure, coreutils
-    - much, much easier to swap out components => biopieces
-    - ipython is something similar.
     - create single input bin files easy to get simple parrallelisation with xargs and make -j then

-  LOCALLY CACHE TO DEVELOP:
+  MODULARISATION:
     - Don't keep anything local.
     - Forces results to be easily reproducible.
     - Forces you to break up and modularise the code.
     - Also doesn't matter if your computer gets stolen etc.

+WRITEUP:

+  MAKE:

   EXAMPLES
     - generating a plot from an R script